Benefits & Leave 16 min

 • Company policies or codes of conduct the employee needs to comply with even while working remotely

-Remote work agreement safety checklist
+Remote work agreement safety checklist to send to employees

 • Is the floor clear and free of tripping hazards?